 The Hill of Tarvit is a country house placed on the south facing slopes of Tarvit Hill around a mile and a half south of Cupar and a similar distance west of Ceres.
 The house you see today was largely built between 1905 and 1906, and is one of the few houses designed by architect Sir Robert Lorimer to retain much of the decoration and furnishings whose selection he felt to be such an important part of the architect's role.

 Hill of Tarvit is owned and cared for by the National Trust for Scotland.
 To celebrate the house's centenary in 2006 the NTS restored it as closely as possible to its original state in 1906.
 For the visitor this means that Hill of Tarvit has become a time capsule, capturing the essence of a way of life long gone, but still almost familiar: life as lived by people only a generation or two removed from older visitors.
+Since we took the photographs to illustrate this page, the house has been painted white.
+We will update our images after we have revisited.

 And what makes a visit all the more interesting is that Hill of Tarvit gives an insight into the lives of everyone who would have lived and worked here.
 The state of the art accommodation enjoyed by the Sharp family for whom the house was built is all on view.
 But so is much of the "below stairs" detail in the older rear service wings: especially in the kitchen and pantry.
 The rear wings also accommodate Hill of Tarvit's excellent tearoom and shop.